chriscainx/lambdaR/README.md

 ## 3. Basic of lambda expressions in `lambdaR`

 Lambda expressions in `lambdaR` are basically the same in Python except that we don't need to write `lambda`.
-That has input variables and body of the function, and these are separated by a colon `:`.
+It has input variables and body of the function, and these are separated by a colon `:`.

 For example, lambda expressions in Python are like below.